oicr-gsi/dimsum/dev_guide.md

 [here](https://docs.spring.io/spring-security/reference/servlet/saml2/index.html).
 Authentication
 may be disabled for development/testing using the "noauth" Spring profile

+## Authorization

+### Role-Based Access Control

+Roles are used to control access to Dimsum and decide what information is available.

+`INTERNAL`: For internal users.
+All pages are accessible and all details are shown.
+`EXTERNAL`: For external collaborators.
+Some pages are inaccessible, some details are hidden, and some features are disabled.

+A user that has successfully logged in will be either internal or external.

+In back-end code, `SecurityUtils#isInternalUser` lets you check whether the current user is internal.
+On the front-end, `site-config.ts` contains an `internalUser` constant that holds the same value.

+### Project Access Control

+Internal users should have access to all projects, but external users should only have access to their own specific projects.
+This is controlled via the `projects` attribute that is included on an authenticated `Principal`.

+In back-end code, `SecurityUtils#getUserProjects` can be used to easily check project access.
+Keep in mind that this check is unnecessary for internal users.
+There should be no need to check project access on the front-end.

 ## HTML Templates

 The Thymeleaf template engine is used for page design.
 Model attributes can be added via the Spring